FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 ![Component Diagram](ComponentDiagram.png)

-The best approach towards the simplification of the project structure is the MVC approach.
 As described on the Domain Model, the Model here contains all the data for the Conference, Users, etc.
-The UserInterface displays the pages and associated tools.
-The UserInterface and the model relate to the controller, consisting of objects that query the database and provide authentication funtions.
+The View displays the pages and associated tools.
+The View and the model relate to the controller, consisting of objects that query the database and provide authentication funtions.
 The UserInterface asks the Controller to update the Model.

 <!--The goal of this subsection is to document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams or component diagrams (separate or integrated), showing the physical structure of the system.